KnowledgeHut-AWS/katacoda-labs/devops-bootcamp/python-101/finish.md

 # Summary

-In this chapter we've seen how to
+In this chapter we've seen how to:

 1. Write ptyhon classes
 2. Write python modules